Ammar-Ishfaq/PQCryptoOnAndroid/README.md

 ## Description of sources and modifications

 A Prebuilt version of libOQS (commit [b1d42d6](https://github.com/open-quantum-safe/liboqs/commit/b1d42d61f63aa61ce007ada7939e326e0d6e896c)) is provided for all Android ABIs (see `liboqs-android/jni/jniLibs/*`).
-You can also generate updated prebuilt `lliboqs.so` files for the latest libOQS versions by running the `gen_prebuilt_liboqs.sh` script (require NDK installed).
+You can also generate updated prebuilt `liboqs.so` files for the latest libOQS versions by running the `gen_prebuilt_liboqs.sh` script (require NDK installed).

 The jni files `app/jni/jni/*` are slightly modified (from the [libOQS java wrapper](https://github.com/open-quantum-safe/liboqs-java)) (package name changes and a minor fix) to compile successfully.